javascript-tutorial/nl.javascript.info/6-data-storage/03-indexeddb/article.md

 Laten we zeggen dat we op `price` willen zoeken.

-First, we need to create an index.
-It must be done in `upgradeneeded`, just like an object store:
 Eerst moeten we een index aanmaken.
 Dit moet gedaan worden in `upgradeended`, net zoals de object opslagruimte.

 ```js